tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 Starting component `playground`: /home/pingcap/.tiup/components/playground/v1.5.0/tiup-playground --mode tikv-slim --kv 3 Using the version v5.0.2 for version constraint "".

-If you want to use a TiDB version other than v5.0.2, cancel and retry using the following arguments:
+If you want to use a TiDB version other than v5.0.2, cancel and retry with the following arguments:

     Specify version manually:   tiup playground <version>
     Specify version range:      tiup playground ^5